Laidout/laxkit/README.md

 dimensional vector art objects like bezier curves with variable widths, gradients, and meshes.

-The main driving force behind Laxkit development is as a windowing backend for the desktop publishing program Laidout (http://www.laidout.org).
+The main driving force behind development is to provide the windowing backend for the desktop publishing program Laidout (http://www.laidout.org).

 The goal of the kit is to make the creation of art related programs